0xSpacePirate/Coffee-Factory/README.md

 # To start the project:
-- Right click on the project folder;
+- Right click on the project folder.
 - Select 'Run as'
 - Select 'Apama Application'

-In about couple of seconds the live data will be displayed on Grafana;
+In about couple of seconds the live data will be displayed on Grafana.

 ![alt text](https://github.com/POBnH4/Coffee-Factory/blob/master/BlogFinal.png)